Golden Village

 Golden Village is a cinema operator in Singapore.
-It also is a partner of Orange Sky Golden Harvest, a Hong Kong-based film production company.
-Established in 1992 as a joint venture between Golden Harvest and Village Roadshow, the company operates 17 multiplexes and cineplexes across Singapore.
-It introduced Asia’s first multiplex at Yishun in the same year the company was established.
+It is a wholly owned subsidiary of Orange Sky Golden Harvest Entertainment, a Hong Kong-based film production and exhibition group.
+Established in 1992 as a joint venture between Golden Harvest and Village Roadshow, the company introduced Asia's first multiplex at Yishun in the same year.

-Golden Village Pictures, the film distribution division of Golden Village, has distributed titles from Village Roadshow Pictures, including The Matrix trilogy, Charlie and The Chocolate Factory, Happy Feet, and The Lego Movie in Singapore.
-Additionally, the company distributes acquired films in regional and global markets.
+The company operates mainstream, premium and specialised cinema formats, including Gold Class, Gold Class Express, GVmax, Duo Deluxe, Deluxe Plus and Gemini seating.
+It also operates Golden Village Pictures, a film distribution arm that has released films from Village Roadshow Pictures and other acquired titles in Singapore.